 The Class of 2017 will be the first high school cohort to file the FAFSA on the new timeline using PPY tax data.
 All returning college students will also submit their applications following the new procedure.

-File the FAFSA as soon as you are able.
+File the FAFSA as soon as you are able after October 1.
 UNH uses the FAFSA when determining eligibility for Federal and Institutional aid, need-based grants, loans, and work-study funds.
 Money is limited in some instances, so don't delay.
 We have a March 1 deadline for the FAFSA to be filed.

 At this point, it's too early to tell how or whether changes to the FAFSA will affect the admission application process.
 What will remain the same is that colleges may not set college application deadlines prior to Oct.
 15 nor can they require students to make an enrollment decision prior to May 1 of their senior year (with the exception of Early Decision).